Nexus Letters all 50 States!

 • Rape, sexual assault, or other acts of sexual violence, including Military Sexual Trauma

-• A severe motor vehicle accident, rollover, aircraft incident, or training accident
+• A severe motor vehicle accident, rollover, aircraft incident, dangerous situations faced by paratroopers, or training accident

 • Natural or human-made disasters